cunarist/transle/README.md

 - Convenient app naming and icon generation
 - Convenient environment variable management
 - Localization
-- Window settings on desktops
+- Window setting on desktops

 We recommend you to start a new project by cloning this repository instead of copying it.
 By doing so, the project can receive latest updates applied to `cunarist/app-template` via Git.